Myscelium/myscelium/Doc/Usability.md

 Returns:
 - Dictionary representing the callback pattern.

-> **Disclaimer:** The idea now is use callback collector, you create a class for your callbacks and use callback collector to automatically load all callbacks of the class and convert into a list of callbacks:
+> **Disclaimer:** The main mechanism now is to use callback collector, you create a class for your callbacks and use callback collector to automatically load all callbacks of the class and convert into a list of callbacks:

 ```python
 callbacks = CallbackCollector(